 Located in Fujiyoshida, Yamanashi, Fuji-Q Highland is right near the base of Mount Fuji (prime real estate to be sure).
 Some people go to Mt.
 Fuji itself and climb it (pshhh).
 Alternatively, let others go climb the thing and go here instead.

 Fuji-Q Highland has roller coasters, The Haunted Hospital (the world’s second largest haunted attraction to Erebus I believe, located in Pontiac Michigan), and Thomas Land, a play-land for children with the theme of Thomas the Tank Engine (who is strangely popular in Japan for some reason), along with many anime themed attractions as well.
-You can check out a slightly outdated but highly detailed map of the park here, and a more updated but less detailed one here.
+You can check out a map of the park here.

 Evangelion World & Other Anime/Game Inspired Places